 I advise clients on their websites, online strategy and all written communications.

 I’ve worked in websites since the early days of the worldwide web.
 I developed the BBC’s web writing training and am the author of Writing for the Web (Chambers Desktop Guides).

-I’ve drawn inspiration from the Nielsen Norman Group’s research into usability, attended many of their courses, taken some of their exams and acquired their certificate in user experience.
+I’ve drawn inspiration from the Nielsen Norman Group’s research into usability, attended many of their courses, taken some of their exams and acquired their certificate in user experience (see below).

-For details of my career, see my curriculum vitae.
+For details of my career, see my biography.

 My UX certificate